dbunibas/tenet/README.md

 # tenet
 TExtual traiNing Examples from daTa

+Tabular data is becoming increasingly important in Natural Language Processing (NLP) tasks, such as Tabular Natural Language Inference (TNLI).
+Given a table and a hypothesis expressed in NL text, the goal is to assess if the former structured data supports or refutes the latter.
+We introduce Tenet, for the automatic augmentation and generation of training examples for TNLI.
+Our approach is built around the intuition that SQL queries are the right tool to achieve variety in the generated examples, both in terms of data variety and reasoning complexity.
+The first is achieved by evidence-queries that identify cell values over tables according to different data patterns.
+Once the data for the example is identified, semantic-queries describe the different ways such data can be identified with standard SQL clauses.
+These rich descriptions are then verbalized as text to create the annotated examples for the TNLI task.
+The same approach is also extended to create counterfactual examples, i.e., examples where the hypothesis is false, with a method based on injecting errors in the original (clean) table.
+For all steps, we introduce generic generation algorithms that take as input only the tables.
+Tenet generates human-like examples, which lead to the effective training of several inference models with results comparable to those obtained by training the same models with manually-written examples.

 # News
 - 2023-08 Research paper [Generation of Training Examples for Tabular Natural Language Inference](https://github.com/dbunibas/tenet/blob/main/TENET_CR_SIGMOD_2024.pdf) Accepted to SIGMOD 2024